 Description IIn the New Testament, Mary from the town of Magdala was one of Christ's most loyal followers.
 Later tradition associated her with a reformed prostitute.
 The merging of these identities produced emotionally powerful images of a remorseful yet alluring young woman, meditating on death.
-A related painting is on the wall nearby.
-Many people kept skulls for meditational purposes, as you can see in the Collector's Study (off the Sculpture Court on Level 2A of this building).
+Many people kept skulls for meditational purposes.
 Spadarino is one of several painters in Rome in the early 1600s who explored dramatic, compact compositions of a few figures in a dark space illuminated by a strong light, much like a modern "spotlight," an approach made famous by Michelangelo Merisi da Caravaggio (1571–1610).

 |12/31/1969||Examination||examined for condition|